Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/federated_main_README.md

 ### 2. Model Selection

 **Purpose:**
-Initializes the global model based on the dataset and model type.
+Initialises the global model based on the dataset and model type.

 **Implementation:**
 - For CIFAR-10 with `--model=cnn`, initiates `CNNModel` with output dimension `args.num_classes` (10 classes).